Snowstorms brewing in Ontario as Eastern Canada braces for a second icy blast

 Ms. Coughlan said that 3,000 of the isolated outages are on the Avalon and Burin Peninsulas while another 2,000 are in St. John’s and surrounding areas.
 She says at its height on Saturday the storm affected about 70,000 customers, downing power lines, cracking poles and breaking crossarms on lines in some areas.

+The ongoing power outages also led to a water conservation order issued for all residents in St. John’s, Mount Pearl, Paradise, Portugal Cove-St. Phillips and Conception Bay South.
+Technical issues at the Bay Bulls Big Pond water treatment facility were cited as the cause.

-Meanwhile, people were continuing to assess the damage caused by wind gusts of between 140 kilometres an hour and 160 km/h that blew through much of province.
+Meanwhile, people were continuing to assess the damage caused by wind gusts of between 140 kilometres an hour and 160 km/h that blew through much of the province.

 Damage evident around St. John’s included slate tiles that were blown into an alley 100 metres from a downtown church.
 Roofs were also partly off several houses and buildings and a home in nearby Torbay had its top floor blown off.